 What do chemical engineers working in the environment, energy, and sustainability do?

 Energy, water, food, and the environment are all interconnected.
-Chemical Engineers use their knowledge of physics, math, chemistry, materials & energy balances, thermodynamics, kinetics, and transport phenomena to sustainably provide the critical resources we need while protecting the environment from irreparable damage.
-This work involves transforming raw materials into useful products, generating energy, measuring contaminant concentrations, capturing emissions, and generally developing new processes to protect the planet.
+Chemical engineers use their knowledge of physics, math, chemistry, materials & energy balances, thermodynamics, kinetics, and transport phenomena to produce critical resources sustainably, without damaging the environment.

 How does chemical engineering relate to the environment, sustainability, and energy?

-Problems in the energy, environment, and sustainability space inherently involve a combination of molecular/chemical/materials science/physics behavior and process-level systems understanding. e.g. Solar energy generation is a cost-benefit analysis: it's not just about making a material that can absorb light.
-It's about making a device that can be created, shipped, and installed cost-effectively enough to warrant replacing silicon.
-In carbon capture, it's not just about making materials that absorb CO2.
-It's about creating a process that uses those materials and regenerates them in a cost-effective way, with sufficiently low energy that they consume less CO2 than they produce.
-Chemical engineers are also involved in developing new materials from sustainable sources aimed at reducing reduce waste without compromising on performance
+Solving problems in the energy, environment, and sustainability spaces inherently involves a combination of the physical, molecular, chemical, and materials sciences with process-level systems understanding.
+For example, solar energy generation is not just about making a material that effectively converts light to energy.
+It's also about making a device that can be manufactured, shipped, and installed cost-effectively enough to outcompete dirtier forms of energy.
+With carbon capture, it's not just about making materials that absorb CO2.
+It's also about producing and employing those materials in a cost-effective and carbon-negative way.

-Chemists create reactions.
-Chemical Engineers study whether those reactions can be performed efficiently enough to be worth implementing.
-Chemical Engineers design processes to make a reaction cost-effective enough to be competitive with existing technology.
-Chemical Engineers understand what happens to those reactants and products after they are used, and whether they can be easily disposed of later.
-Chemical Engineers design tools that allow those reactions to be performed at scale.
+While chemists create reactions, chemical engineers study whether those reactions can be performed efficiently enough to be worth implementing.
+Chemical engineers design processes to make a reaction cost-effective in order to compete with existing technology.
+Chemical engineers consider the entire lifecycle of reactants and products, including how easily they can be disposed of.
+Chemical engineers design tools that allow reactions to be performed at scale.

-No other major/specialization combines this molecular-level understanding with the systems-level perspective.
+No other major or specialization combines this molecular-level understanding with the systems-level perspective.

 What problems are chemical engineers trying to solve in sustainability?